lambda-feedback/user-documentation/docs/student/chatbots.md

 The chatbot already knows:

-- The question you're on, all its parts, the final answer, and the worked solution
+- The question you're on, all its parts, its guidance, the final answer, and the worked solution
 - Your responses so far on this question and the feedback you got
 - How long you've spent on the question today

 So you don't need to copy-paste the question or re-explain what you've tried — just ask.

-The chatbot is there to help you with **this specific question**.
+The chatbot is there to help you with **the specific question you are working on**.
 It won't help with unrelated material.

 ## Which chatbot should I use?